A squared smoothing Newton method for semidefinite programming: Numerical experiments

-From these results in Table \ref{table-maxcut}--\ref{table-rcp}, we observe that our proposed algorithm performs better than {\tt SDPNAL+}.
+From the results in Tables \ref{table-maxcut}--\ref{table-rcp}, we observe that our proposed algorithm performs better than {\tt SDPNAL+}.
 In fact, Algorithm \ref{alg-ssnm} is usually several times more efficient than {\tt SDPNAL+}.
 These results have indeed shown that Algorithm \ref{alg-ssnm} is efficient.
-In term of accuracy, we see that both algorithms are able to compute optimal solutions with $\eta < 10^{-6}$ for almost all the tested problems, which further shows that both algorithms are robust and suitable for solving SDPs relatively accurately. {We observe that for the SDPs in Table \ref{table-maxcut}--\ref{table-rcp}, their optimal solutions are usually of very low-rank.
-Consequently, the primal constraint nondegenerate condition usually fails to hold, and {\tt SDPNAL+} requires more computational effort to converge than Algorithm \ref{alg-ssnm}.}
+In terms of accuracy, we see that both algorithms are able to compute optimal solutions with $\eta < 10^{-6}$ for almost all the tested problems, which further shows that both algorithms are robust and suitable for solving SDPs relatively accurately.
+We observe that for the SDPs in Tables \ref{table-maxcut}--\ref{table-rcp}, their optimal solutions are usually of very low-rank.
+Consequently, the primal constraint nondegenerate condition usually fails to hold, and {\tt SDPNAL+} requires more computational effort to converge than Algorithm \ref{alg-ssnm}.
+For those SDPs with low-rank solutions, one expects \texttt{SDPLR} and \texttt{ManiSDP} to have excellent performance.
+Indeed, we observe that \texttt{SDPLR} and \texttt{ManiSDP} share comparable performance and outperform \texttt{SDPNAL+} and Algorithm \ref{alg-ssnm} on Example \ref{eg-maxcut} {consisting of max-cut SDPs}.
+We note that the feasible set of the max-cut SDP defines a smooth manifold, hence, \texttt{ManiSDP} essentially applies \texttt{Manopt} for solving an optimization over this manifold.
+For Example \ref{eg-theta}, we see that \texttt{ManiSDP} outperforms \texttt{SDPLR} but is usually becomes less efficient than \texttt{SDPNAL+} and Algorithm \ref{alg-ssnm}.
+Also, we observe that \texttt{SDPLR} and \texttt{ManiSDP} typically output less accurate solutions in the sense that the KKT residues, especially $\eta_c$, are much worse than those of \texttt{SDPNAL+} and Algorithm \ref{alg-ssnm}.
+On Example \ref{eg-biq}, \texttt{SDPLR} performs better than \texttt{SDPNAL+} and \texttt{ManiSDP} but worse than Algorithm \ref{alg-ssnm}.
+Moreover, \texttt{ManiSDP} fails to solve all the tested problems for Example \ref{eg-biq}.
+This could be due to the fact that there is no explicit manifold structure for \texttt{ManiSDP} to take advantage of \footnote{\blue{In this case, we use the routine designed for solving general SDPs with arbitrary linear constraints provided by \url{https://github.com/wangjie212/ManiSDP-matlab}.}}. {On the other hand,} for problems arising from Example \ref{eg-rcp}, there is a fixed-trace constraint which leads to an explicit manifold structure.
+In this case, \texttt{ManiSDP} shows the best performance for problems with $n \leq 1000$.
+However, \texttt{ManiSDP} fails to solve the problem \texttt{spambase-large.2} with $n = 1500$.
+We also observe that \texttt{SDPLR} fails to solve half of the tested problems.
+As a conclusion, \texttt{SDPNAL+} and Algorithm \ref{alg-ssnm} show excellent performance in terms of efficiency and robustness, while the efficiency and robustness of \texttt{SDPLR} and \texttt{ManiSDP} can be sensitive to the problem being solved.